chenrbin/cen3031project/src/backend/README.md

 Get /list/:id to get information on all clubs in a user's clubList Returns an array of club entries.

-Post /clear/:id to remove a server to the user's list of clubs.
-Parameters: {clubId}
-route is user's id.
-Parameter is club's id
-Returns status 404 if club is already removed.

 Get /lookup to search for a user's information using username.
 Return status 404 if username not found.

 Get /:id to obtain a single user's username, password (hashed), and list of clubs.

-Put /update/:id to update a user's username and password
+Put /update/:id to update a user's username and password.

-Delete /:id to delete a user
+Delete /:id to delete a user, user cannot be deleted if they are the owner of a club.

 Delete /delete to delete by name

 ## Clubs
 Get / to obtain a list of all clubs and their attributes

-Post /add to add a server.
+Post /create to create a club.
 Parameters: {clubName, category, url, description, memberCount}
 Only clubName and category are required. clubName must be unique.

 Get /:id to obtain a single club's information